 Bachelor of Arts in Communication degree programs provide a liberal arts education.
 Many schools allow students to choose a concentration track, such as journalism, advertising or marketing.
 Undergraduate communication degree programs encourage students to participate in an internship in their chosen concentration track.

-Students must have completed high school or obtained a GED to enroll in a bachelor's degree program.
+Students must have completed high school or obtained a GED to enroll in a 4-year bachelor's degree program.
 Most programs require students to submit a personal statement or letter of intent and ACT or SAT scores.

 Students are exposed to coursework that introduces them to the various types of communication.
 Course topics include: